Rabbit Air MinusA2 is an electronically automated, premium class style-leading design, a step toward the work-of-art air purifier of the future.

 RabbitAirs are available at retail merchants in my home state of Texas, as well as Arizona, Illinois, California, Oregon, Georgia, Indiana, Nevada, Kentucky, Washington, Pennsylvania, and Ohio.

-While online sellers of the existing Rabbits are many, web merchants offering the relatively new and premium priced Rabbit Air MinusA2 SPA-780A model are scarce.
+While online sellers of the existing Rabbits are many, web merchants offering the premium priced Rabbit Air MinusA2 SPA-780A model are scarce.

 The company's website and Amazon.com store, and Overstock.com list the hare-aire.